Values are the average, max, and min Carbon Intensity in gCO2/kWh for each day

 The 'actual' value (grey line) is the estimated carbon intensity from metered generation.
 The 'forecast' value (blue line) is our forecast.
 The carbon intensity of electricity is sensitive to small changes in carbon-intensive generation.
 Carbon intensity varies by hour, day, and season due to changes in electricity demand, low carbon generation (wind, solar, hydro, nuclear, biomass) and conventional generation.

 Carbon Intensity Forecast (-24hrs to +48hrs)

-WWF has implemented the API into a re-usable widget that can help people plan their energy use, switching things on when energy is green and off when it’s not.
+WWF have implemented the API into a re-usable widget that can help people plan their energy use, switching devices on when energy is green and off when it’s not.

 National Grid ESO forecasts the carbon intensity and generation mix of electricity consumed across 14 geographical regions in Great Britain.
 The spatial and temporal characteristics of carbon intensity can be observed in the map below.

 The boundaries are defined according to Distribution Network Operator (DNO) boundaries.
 Click on a region in the map below to see the current carbon intensity and generation mix for that region.
 Switch to the Country tab to see the same data for England, Scotland and Wales.
 Click the play button to see the forecast over the next 24 hours.

 Enter your postcode into the box below to find out the carbon intensity of your region.

 The demand and generation by fuel type (gas, coal, wind, nuclear, solar etc.) for each region is forecast several days ahead at 30-min temporal resolution using an ensemble of state-of-the-art supervised Machine Learning (ML) regression models.
 An advanced model ensembling technique is used to blend the ML models to generate a new optimised meta-model.
 The forecasts are updated every 30 mins using a nowcasting technique to adjust the forecasts a short period ahead.